Mihir3009/Weak-Speech-Supervision/README.md

 $ python3 energy_extractor.py -wave_file_path ../path/of/the/unlabeled/dataset/wavefiles
 ```

-### Feature extraction:
+### Feature extraction
 In training and testing, Mel Cepstral Coefficient (MCC) are used as features for original (i.e., labeled) as well as weakly labeled data.
 To extract features (i.e., MCC) from wavfile, [AHOCODER](https://aholab.ehu.eus/ahocoder/info.html) is used.
+For feature extraction, download the .exe/executable file of AHOCODER from [here](https://aholab.ehu.eus/ahocoder/info.html).

 2. To extract the feature from the labeled and weakly generated data, run the following script:
 ```